maronuu/SimpleDebugger/README.md

 ./debugger test_add add
 ```

-At every breakpoint (i.e., given symbol name), debugger displays the current register state.
+At every breakpoint (i.e., given symbol name), the debugger displays the current register state.
 To proceed, press the Enter key.